snotskie/ttrpg/md/index.md

 - **Goal:** To win, move all your opponents to position $0$ without your team being captured first.
 - **Actions:** There are a number of normal actions and one special action you and your allies may choose from during the Endeavor, described in the Allied Actions table below.
 Your opponents also have a number of actions, described in the Monstrosity Actions table below.
 Some Monstrosity's Abilities grant them additional actions.
 - **Buttons:** Your opponents enter the Endeavor with a number of buttons, described in the Monstrosity Buttons table below.
 - **Tracks:** Though it varies, most Monstrous Endeavors have three types of tracks: melee, ranged, and retreat.
-A character can move from melee to ranged, from ranged to melee or retreat, or retreat back to ranged.
-If a character remains in retreat long enough without an opposing character there, they successfully flee.
-Otherwise, when an opposing character enters the same track, it becomes a new melee track and the retreat effort must begin again.
+You can move from melee to ranged, from ranged to melee or retreat, or retreat back to ranged.
+If you remain in retreat long enough without an opposing character there, you successfully flee.
+Otherwise, when an opposing character enters your retreat track, it becomes a new melee track and the retreat effort must begin again.

 ---
 <!-- _class: rules -->